nick-jia/nick-jia.github.io/_pages/about.md

 Invited Talks
 ======
+Ownership Resolution in ML, Northwestern University (2024)

+Ownership Resolution in ML, University of Wisconsin–Madison (2024)

+Ownership of ML Models, Mila - Quebec AI Institute (2024)

-Entangled Watermarks as a Defense against Model Extraction, Deepmind (2023)
+Entangled Watermarks as a Defense against Model Extraction, DeepMind (2023)

 A Zest of LIME: Towards Architecture-Independent Model Distances, Workshop on Algorithmic Audits of Algorithms (2023)